 The resident program at His Mansion lasts 12 months.
 One month of induction and preparation is followed by three phases that last roughly four months each.
 Residents commit to stay at His Mansion for at least one year.
 Read more about our residential program here.

 What are the things that a resident CANNOT bring if they are accepted to His Mansion?

-TV’s, CD’s, Tapes, CD players, MP3 Players, or any personal electronic equipment or small appliances.
+- TVs, CDs, DVDs, CD players, MP3 Players, Cell Phones, or any personal electronic equipment or small appliances

-Sugar products are NOT permitted (this includes sugar substitutes).
+- No sugar products are permitted (this includes sugar substitutes)

 Who should consider serving at His Mansion?